tejas-2104/Geekathon-Team-10/Geekathon-BBC-website/Sahana/README.md

 ## Acknowledgement
 We express our heartfelt appreciation to Geekster for organizing the Geekathon event, offering us a platform to exhibit our talents.
 A special shoutout goes to our mentor, Tejal Mohod, whose unwavering guidance and support were instrumental throughout the project's journey.

-Take a moment to delve into our website and immerse yourself in the intricately designed Home Page section!
+Take a moment to delve into our website and immerse yourself in the intricately designed Worklife Page section!